wtinetworkgear/wti-collection/wti/remote/docs/cpm_config_restore.rst

 Synopsis
 --------

-Get parameters from WTI OOB and PDU devices
+Send operational parameters to WTI OOB and PDU devices